Rome is truly a hot mess. It’s so spread out that it’s hard to figure out where the creative crowd hangs out.

 Recently I’ve become a regular, and in the past week I’ve been to 2 pretty cool (and quite different) events.

-In this post I give you a taste of what you can expect from this one-of-kind space.
+In this post I’ll give you a taste of what you can expect from the coolest art space in Rome.

 Event #1: Bauhaus Application